Online Doctorate in (Clinical) Psychology – PhD Programs

 The main difference between a doctorate of psychology (PsyD) program and a doctorate of philosophy (PhD) program is the training emphasis.

-While PsyD programs were developed in response to the concern that PhD in psychology graduates weren’t prepared for clinical practice, technically, both PhD and PsyD programs can prepare someone for work as a practicing psychologist.
+While PsyD programs were developed in response to the concern that PhD in psychology graduates weren’t prepared for clinical practice, technically, both PhD programs and PsyD programs can prepare someone for work as a practicing psychologist.
 A student with an earned PhD in clinical psychology who wishes to earn licensure as a psychologist may have to complete licensure requirements independently of the program.
-The research emphasis in a PhD program opens students to career opportunities outside of clinical practice if desired.
+The research emphasis in a PhD program opens students to career opportunities outside of clinical practice, if desired.

 Typical Admissions Requirements for Online PhD Programs in (Clinical) Psychology